-A few examples of some of the programs offered or required by NRDs are: NRD-level cost-share programs offering technical assistance of 0-100% on purchase of soil moisture sensing equipment; required flow meters on groundwater wells over specified capacity; allocate a certain number of inches that can be pumped over a certain number of years; Require soil sampling for water quality indicators.
+A few examples of some of the programs offered or required by NRDs are: NRD-level costshare programs offering technical assistance of 0-100% on purchase of soil moisture sensing equipment; required flow meters on groundwater wells over specified capacity; allocate a certain number of inches that can be pumped over a certain number of years; Require soil sampling for water quality indicators.
 In addition to support from extension offices, NRDs, and NRCS district conservationists, locally driven producer groups, such as the Nebraska Water Balance Alliance, have worked to provide producer seminars and education events on technologies and practices that can be adopted by producers to improve irrigation management.

 A recent example of a creative program to engage producers in adoption of new technologies is the testing Ag Performance Solutions (TAPS) program (taps.unl.edu).
 This program provides opportunities for producers to virtually compete against each other as well as UNL scientists for (1) most profitable farm, (2) highest input (water and nitrogen) use efficiency, and (3) greatest grain yield.
 The goal of the competition is to promote efficiency and profitability while giving a chance to learn from those who grow corn profitably.
 The competition is supported by UNL Extension, NRDs, non-profit organizations, and agricultural industries, among others.
+The program has grown each year and has expanded to different farming scenarios.
+The data gathered each year is being analyzed to provide better support and recommendations for agricultural producers.